|Willus.org||Home | Archive | About|

-I've been on mobileread.com now for over six years, regularly reading the PDF forum, and there are frequently questions from new members about converting and/or reading PDFs on e-readers such as the Kindle, Kobo, Nook, etc. The number one most common response I've seen from experienced e-reader users is that PDF is just about the worst source format there is for displaying on e-readers or for converting to other e-reader-friendly formats (such as epub or mobi).
+I've been on mobileread.com since 2011, regularly reading the PDF forum, and there are frequently questions from new members about converting and/or reading PDFs on e-readers such as the Kindle, Kobo, Nook, etc. The number one most common response I've seen from experienced e-reader users is that PDF is just about the worst source format there is for displaying on e-readers or for converting to other e-reader-friendly formats (such as epub or mobi).
 The number two most common response is to recommend that if you are serious about reading PDFs, you should buy a tablet rather than an e-ink reader.
 But still there is no denying that PDF is probably the most common document format used today and that many users desire to use their (e-ink) e-readers to view PDF content.
 So here are some tips and links to help you for converting / displaying PDF files on your e-reader.
 Be patient and persistent.
 It may take you more than one try to get something you find acceptable, because what is acceptable or a good solution for one person is often not a good solution for another person.
 It very much depends on your end goal (e.g. whether you want to convert PDF to a mobile format for a wide audience, or just for your own personal reading).

 MOST RECOMMENDED SOLUTION (Updated 28 May 2017)